hacks-guide/Guide-WiiU/docs/privacy/privacy-policy.md

 If we are relying on your consent to process your personal information, you have the right to withdraw your consent at any time.
 Please note however that this will not affect the lawfulness of the processing before its withdrawal.

 If you are resident in the European Economic Area and you believe we are unlawfully processing your personal information, you also have the right to complain to your local data protection supervisory authority.
 You can find their contact details here: http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm

-**<u>Cookies and similar technologies:</u>**  Most Web browsers are set to accept cookies by default.
-If you prefer, you can usually choose to set your browser to remove cookies and to reject cookies.
-If you choose to remove cookies or reject cookies, this could affect certain features or services of our Sites.
-To opt-out of interest-based advertising by advertisers on our Sites visit http://www.aboutads.info/choices/.

 ### 9. CONTROLS FOR DO-NOT-TRACK FEATURES